A. K. Fazlul Huq: Quotes by Fazlul Huq

-Quotes about Huq
+Quotes about Fazlul Huq

 Personal life

-Huq married three times.
+Huq was married three times.
 His first wife was Khurshid Talat Begum, the granddaughter of Nawab Abdul Latif, with whom he had two daughters.
 Khurshid left him and obtained a maintenance allowance in court.
 His second wife was Musammat Jannatunissa Begum, daughter of Ibn Ahmad of Hooghly, but she died without having any children.
 In 1943, he married Khadija Begum of Meerut, located in the United Provinces.
-They had one son together, A. K. Faezul Huq, who played an active role in Bangladeshi politics.

-Huq was fluent in Bengali, English, Urdu, Arabic, and Persian.
+They had one son together, Abul Kalam Faezul Huq, who played an active role in Bangladeshi politics.
+Huq was fluent in English, Arabic, Bengali, Urdu, and Persian.

 Legacy

-Huq founded several educational and technical institutions for Bengali Muslims, including Islamia College in Calcutta, Baker Hostel and Carmichael hostel residence halls for Muslim students of the University of Calcutta, Lady Brabourne College, Adina Fazlul Huq College in Rajshahi, Eliot hostel, Tyler Hostel, Medical College hostel, Engineering College hostel, Muslim Institute Building, Dhaka Eden Girls' College Building, Fazlul Huq College at Chakhar, Fazlul Huq Muslim Hall (Dhaka University), Fazlul Huq Hall (Bangladesh Agricultural University, then East Pakistan Agricultural University), Sher-e-Bangla Hall (Bangladesh University of Engineering and Technology) Sher-e-Bangla Agricultural University (SAU) Dhaka-1207, Bulbul Music Academy and Central Women's College.
-Huq made a significant contribution in founding the leading university of Bangladesh: Dhaka University.
+Fazlul Huq founded several educational and technical institutions for Bengali Muslims, including Islamia College in Calcutta, Baker Hostel and Carmichael hostel residence halls for Muslim students of the University of Calcutta, Lady Brabourne College, Adina Fazlul Huq College in Rajshahi, Eliot hostel, Tyler Hostel, Medical College hostel, Engineering College hostel, Muslim Institute Building, Dhaka Eden Girls' College Building, Fazlul Huq College at Chakhar, Fazlul Huq Muslim Hall (Dhaka University), Fazlul Huq Hall (Bangladesh Agricultural University, then East Pakistan Agricultural University), Sher-e-Bangla Hall (Bangladesh University of Engineering and Technology) Sher-e-Bangla Agricultural University (SAU) Dhaka-1207, Bulbul Music Academy and Central Women's College.
+Fazlul Huq significantly contributed to founding the leading university of Bangladesh: Dhaka University.
 During his premiership Bangla Academy was founded and Bengali New Year's Day (Pohela Boishakh) was declared a public holiday.

-In Bangladesh, he is revered as one of the most important Bengali statesmen of the 20th century and for his role as a leading voice of Bengali Muslims in British India.
-Throughout Bangladesh, educational institutions (e.g., Barisal Sher-e-Bangla Medical College), roads, neighbourhoods (Sher-e-Bangla Nagor), and stadiums (Sher-e-Bangla Mirpur Stadium) have been named after him.
+In Bangladesh, Huq is revered as one of the most important Bengali statesmen of the 20th century and for his role as a leading voice of Bengali Muslims in British India.
+Throughout Bangladesh, educational institutions (e.g., Barisal Sher-e-Bangla Medical College), roads, neighbourhoods (Sher-e-Bangla Nagor), and stadiums (Sher-e-Bangla Mirpur Stadium) have been named for him.

 In Pakistan, he is remembered as one of the country's founding statesmen.
 One of the main roads in Islamabad, Pakistan A.K.
-Fazal-ul-Huq Road is named after him.
+Fazal-ul-Huq Road, is named in his honor.